SB-property on metric structures: Hilbert spaces and expansions with bounded self-adjoint operators.

+Now we will deal with expansions of Hilbert spaces with a general self-adjoint operator.
+We will prove that if two such expansions are elementary bi-embeddable, then the structures are approximately unitarily equivalent (see Definition \ref{approxisom}).
+It remains unknown to the authors if the $SB$-property holds (see Question \ref{Q:SBadjoint} at the end of the section and the comments thereafter).
+We start with some background from spectral theory.

-\begin{defn} Let $\modH$ be a Hilbert space, a linear bounded operator $A\colon \modH\rightarrow\modH$ is called \textit{self-adjoint} if $A=A^*$, where $A^*$ is the \textit{adjoint operator} of $A$. \end{defn}
+\begin{defn} Let $\modH$ be a Hilbert space.
+A linear bounded operator $A\colon \modH\rightarrow\modH$ is called \textit{self-adjoint} if $A=A^*$, where $A^*$ is the \textit{adjoint operator} of $A$. \end{defn}

 \begin{defn} A self-adjoint operator $A$ different from the zero operator is called \textit{positive}, and we write $A \geq 0$, if $\langle Ax,x\rangle\geq0$ for all $x \in \modH$.
-If $B$ is another self adjoint operator and $A - B \geq 0$, then the self adjoint operator A is called \textit{greater} than the self adjoint operator B. A complex number $\lambda$ is called an \textit{eigenvalue or punctual spectral value} of $A$ if $\dim(Ker(A - \lambda I))>0$.
-A complex number $\lambda$ is called a \textit{continuous spectral value} if is not an eigenvalue and the operator $A - \lambda I$ is not invertible.
+If $B$ is another self-adjoint operator and $A - B \geq 0$, then the self adjoint operator A is called \textit{greater than or equal} to the self adjoint operator B. A complex number $\lambda$ is called an \textit{eigenvalue or punctual spectral value} of $A$ if $\dim(Ker(A - \lambda I))>0$.
+A complex number $\lambda$ is called a \textit{continuous spectral value} if is not an eigenvalue and the operator $A - \lambda I$ is not invertible, i.e, the bounded linear operator $(A-\lambda I)^{-1}$ cannot exist.
 The \textit{spectrum} of an operator $A$, denoted by $\sigma(A)$, is the set of the punctual and continuous spectral values. \end{defn}